 Book Review Bhima Koregaon -Challenging Caste

-The book is a well-researched detailed account of the Bhima Koregaon event, the violence, and the subsequent selective arrests of some of the prominent members of civil society.
+The book is a well-researched, detailed account of the Bhima Koregaon event, the violence, and the subsequent selective arrests of some of the prominent members of civil society.
 These people were collectively called BK16 after the arrest of sixteen people allegedly for their role in Bhima Koregaon violence.
-The author meticulously documents the details of each arrest, and how these arrests were made (mostly illegal and on fabricated charges).
-He documents the cases filed against them first by the Maharashtra government and later by the central government, all of them being charged under the UAPA [Unlawful Activities (Prevention) Act].
+The author meticulously documents the details of each arrest and how these arrests were made (mostly illegal and on fabricated charges).
+He documents the cases filed against them first by the Maharashtra government and later by the central government, all charged under the UAPA (Unlawful Activities (Prevention) Act].

 The Author interviews the family members of the BK16.
-It is heartbreaking to know what they must endure but at the same time, it generates a sense of respect for the incarcerated and their family members.
-They know what can happen to them and their family members, still, they choose to raise voices for the marginalized and fight for them.
+It is heartbreaking to know what they must endure, but at the same time, it generates a sense of respect for the incarcerated and their family members.
+They know what can happen to them and their family members, but still, they choose to raise their voices for the marginalized and fight for them.

 A must-read book to understand the history and significance of Bhima Koregaon.
 It is also a great book to understand the power of government and what it can do to anyone who does not toe their line.
 It also shows us the power of conviction of some upright people who defy all odds to fight for an equal world and society.